ghost-in-the-zsh/lights/README.md

 ### Updating Objects: `PUT` Requests

-This request allows pre-existing objects to be updated *as a whole*, i.e. they must *fully*, not partially, replaced.
+This request allows pre-existing objects to be updated *as a whole*, i.e. they must be *fully*, not partially, replaced.
 This example shows how to update the light we `POST`ed in the first example.

 ```bash
 $ curl -k \